paulbellamy/pipe/README.md

 After that there are several chaining methods to build up the processing.
 Once the pipe is prepared, simply pipe items into the input channel and retrieve the results from the output channel.

-Be careful, because some of the transformations (e.g. Reduce, Skip) result in channels which are 'leaky'.
+Be careful, because some of the transformations (e.g. Reduce, Drop) result in channels which are 'leaky'.
 Meaning that one item in may not equal one item out.

 For example, to count the number of items passing through a channel: